learningequality/kolibri/docs/getting_started.rst

   cd kolibri  # Enter the Kolibri directory git lfs install

-Finally, add the Learning Equality repo as a remote.
+Finally, add the Learning Equality repo as a remote called `upstream`.
 That way you can keep your local checkout updated with the most recent changes:

 .. code-block:: bash